avaneev/prvhash/README.md

 The author found a variant of the core hash function that can be considered "ideal" from PRNG/hashing point of view, as it features a minimal entropy propagation latency.
-However, it turned out to be 20-30% slower, due to weaker instruction parallelism.
+However, this variant turned out to be 20-30% slower, due to weaker instruction parallelism.

 	Seed ^= Hash ^ lcg;
 	Seed *= lcg - ~lcg;